Realizability and tameness of fusion systems: Components of groups and of fusion systems

 Now assume that $G_0\in\Lie(q_0)$ for some prime $q_0\ne p$.
 By \cite[10-2]{GL} (and since $p\ge5$), $S\in\sylp{G_0}$ contains a unique elementary abelian $p$-subgroup of maximal rank, and by \eqref{e:A-uniq}, it must be equal to $\Omega_1(A)$.
 Hence $\autf(A)$ must be as in one of the entries in Table 4.2 or 4.3 in \cite{pprime}. \\ $\bullet$ If $G_0$ is a classical group and hence $\autf(A)\cong G(\5m,\5r,\kappa)$ for $\5m=\mu$ or $2\mu$ and $\5r\le2$ (see the next-to-last column in \cite[Table 4.2]{pprime} and recall that $G(\5m,1,\kappa)\cong C_{\5m}\wr\Sigma_\kappa$), then the identifications $\autf(A)\cong G(\5m,\5r,\kappa)$ and $\autf(A)\ge G(m,r,\kappa)$ are based on the same decompositions of $A$ as a direct sum of cyclic subgroups, and hence we have $m\mid\5m$ and $r\le2$, contradicting our original assumption. \\ $\bullet$ If $G_0$ is an exceptional group, then by \cite[Table 4.3]{pprime}, either $\kappa=\rk(A)<p$, or $p=3$, or (in case (b)) $m^{\kappa-1}\cdot\kappa!$ does not divide $|\autf(A)|$ for any $m>2$ and hence $\autf(A)$ cannot contain any such $G(m,r,\kappa)$. \end{proof}

-Recall again that if $\calf$ is a realizable fusion system such that $O^{p'}(\calf)$ is simple, then $\calf$ is realized by a finite almost simple group, and by a simple group if $\calf$ is simple.
+As noted at the beginning of the section, if $\calf$ is a realizable fusion system such that $O^{p'}(\calf)$ is simple, then $\calf$ is realized by a finite almost simple group, and by a simple group if $\calf$ is simple.
+We now consider the converse, by determining which fusion systems of known finite simple groups are simple or almost simple.